vfaronov/httpolice/HACKING.rst

   #.
 Check that everything is OK with the new versions.
      Maybe some Pylint overrides are no longer necessary, etc.

-- Look at Travis build logs and make sure nothing strange is going on there.

-- Check that the Python versions in PyPI trove classifiers are up to date.

 - Check links in notices::